 The Bar Standards Board is also entitled to inspect documents relating to complaints and to seek information about complaints when discharging its auditing and monitoring functions.

-If you are unhappy with the outcome of our investigation you may take up your complaint with the Legal Ombudsman, (the independent complaints body for complaints about lawyers) within six months of the final decision being issued by Chambers.
-The Legal Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
+If you are unhappy with the outcome of our investigation and you fall within their jurisdiction, you may take up your complaint with the Legal Ombudsman (the independent complaints body for complaints about lawyers) at the conclusion of our consideration of your complaint.
+The Ombudsman is not able to consider your complaint until it has first been investigated by us.
+Please note the timeframe specified above for referral of complaints to the Ombudsman.

 You can write to the Legal Ombudsman at: